fedspendingtransparency/openbeta/_concepts/search-results.md

 headline: Search Results

 copy:
   - text: Below is an example of search filters and how the data could be displayed based on the filters chosen.
 Please take a look and tell us what you think in the comments section.
-To use the filters and search for results visit the <a class="usa-cta" href="../alpha">prototypes page</a> to see an interactive version of the Search Results.

 discussion_title: "Discussion suggestions:"

 discussion_bullet_points:
-- Do you like the Add/Hide columns feature?
   - Do the filters cover all the data points you want?
-- Are there other "Top" categories you want?
+  - Are there other filters you would want added?
+  - Are the labels clear and easy to understand?
+  - Is the data displayed the way you expected?

 tabs_required: yes